johnaparker/stoked/README.md

-Pedesis
+StokeD
 ==============
-Pedesis solves the Stokesian dynamics (SD) equations for N interacting particles.
+StokeD solves the Stokesian dynamics (SD) equations for N interacting particles.
 SD is a generalization of Brownian dynamics (BD) that includes hydrodynamic coupling interactions.

 Features
 --------------